Best Women's Trail Running Shoes of 2021

 In this metric, we score based on the anatomy of the materials on the collar, the lacing system, and how the cushioning feels on both lift-off and landing.
 We note relative fit but don't score on it simply because it's such a subjective metric.
 Ultimately, it's important to consider that the most comfortable shoe is the one that fits you best.

-Other shoes with a taller stack height, like Salomon Supercross Blast and Salomon Speedcross 5, don't provide the super springy experience quite like the Speedgoat 4, but they do have responsive cushioning underfoot.
-Other responsive shoes include the Inov-8 Terraultra G270, La Sportiva Bushido II, and the Dynafit Feline SL.
+Other shoes with a taller stack height, like Salomon S/Lab Ultra 3 and Salomon Speedcross 5, don't provide the super springy experience quite like the Torrent 2, but each has responsive cushioning underfoot.
+We also like the Inov-8 Terraultra G270, La Sportiva Bushido II, and Dynafit Feline SL for this reason.

 The Topo Ultraventure 2 and Altra Lone Peak 5 both have a wide toe box that lets your toes wiggle.
 On longer runs, this is an advantage as feet tend to swell as you put down the miles.
 Between the two, the Lone Peak 5 has a wider toe (with a wide and regular fit option) while the Ultraventure 2 has a wide toe box at the widest part of the foot, with a more significant taper towards the twos.
 Those that appreciate toe-wiggling freedom should consider either of these.
 They both have medium amounts of cushion too, with the Lone Peak 5 having a softer insole that tends to pack out a little faster than the Ultraventure 2.